priyanshi09/PUI2016_ps3369/HW6_ps3369/README.md

 I compared the likelihood ratio and was able to conclude the result about the best fit model i.e polynomial fit.

+for Extra credit i took help from  Yao's code and understood the concept.